On the Power Saving in High-Speed Ethernet-based Networks for Supercomputers and Data Centers: Background

 To calculate the next ${t}_{PDT}$ value, the algorithm first determines the number of packets that can be delayed due to power-up transitions within a given degradation limit.
 For example, if we want to maintain a performance degradation restriction of up to 1~\% in a period of duration $X$, we can delay up to $N = 0.01*X/{t}_{w}$ packets, where ${t}_{w}$ is the transition time to \emph{Wake}.
 We use the average distance to destinations described earlier as a corrective factor $l$ for each port.
-By doing so, we are less restrictive on ports with higher mean distance.
+By doing so, we are less restrictive on ports with a higher mean distance.
 In a generalized manner, $l = (bound\%) \times \sum_{i=1}^{n} \frac{p_i}{h_i}$, where $n$ is the number of different hop counts, $p_i$ is the proportion of packets that travel $h_i$ hops and $h_i$ is the number of hops for the $i$-th group of packets.

-For example, if 60~\% of packets sent by a port are 6 hops away from the destination, and the distance for the remaining 40~\% is 6 hops, we would calculate that factor for a 1~\% degradation threshold as in Eq.~\ref{localbound}:
+For example, if 70~\% of packets sent by a port are 6 hops away from the destination, and the distance for the remaining 30~\% is 6 hops, we would calculate that factor for a 1~\% degradation threshold as in Eq.~\ref{localbound}:

-To apply this factor, the new number of packets will be $N = l * X /{t}_{w}$.
-Once we have obtained $N$, we search on the histogram, from highest to lowest bin, and accumulate the count of each bin.
+To apply this factor, the number of packets we can delay will be $N = l * X /{t}_{w}$.
+Once we have obtained $N$, we search on the histogram, from the highest to the lowest bin, and accumulate the count of each bin.
 We are looking for the leftmost bin that accumulates at most $N$.
 We will set the ${t}_{PDT}$ to the mean of that bin.